ehoversten/Teaching_Review/javascript/arrays/arrays.md

 ```javascript
 let fish = ["shark", "cuttlefish", "clownfish", "eel"];
 ```
+&nbsp;

-### - If we call the variable fish, we’ll receive the following output:
+### If we call the variable fish, we’ll receive the following output:
 ```javascript
 console.log(fish);

 // output: -> ["shark", "cuttlefish", "clownfish", "eel"];
 ```
+&nbsp;
 ### Arrays are a very flexible data type because they are mutable in that they can have element values added, removed, and changed.

-#
+&nbsp;

 ## Indexing Arrays

 ### Arrays do not have name/value pairs.
 Instead, they are indexed with integer values beginning with `0`.
 You may hear the term `zero indexed`

-### - We can find out how many items are in an array with the length property.
+### We can find out how many items are in an array with the length property.
 ```javascript
 fish.length;

 // output -> 4
 ```
+&nbsp;

-### - If we want to find out the index number of a specific item in an array, such as clownfish, we can use the indexOf() method.
+### If we want to find out the index number of a specific item in an array, such as clownfish, we can use the indexOf() method.
 ```javascript
 fish.indexOf("clownfish");

 // output -> 2
 ```

-#
+&nbsp;

 ## Accessing Items in an Array